 So, after some thoughtful consideration, these are what I consider my top three skills to be:

 My life has been a wild journey.
-If you would like to know about it in some more detail you can click here to see my about page.
+If you’d like to know about it in some more detail you can click here to see my about page.
 Long story short, I have lived in 10+ houses and have had to deal with plans changing almost daily.
-My family has moved into a house just to move to a different state three months later and built a house we thought we were going to stay in forever to then move to a new state less than a year later.
-This was tremendously difficult when I was younger, but I have grown to love being thrown into a new town/state or position/job and soaking in all the information that I can get from it.
+My family has moved into a house just to move to a different state three months later.
+We’ve built a house we thought we were going to stay in forever to then move to a new state less than a year later.
+This was tremendously difficult when I was younger.
+But I’ve grown to love being thrown into a new town/state or position/job and soaking in all the information that I can get from it.

 I have always had a well-built drive, constantly striving for better and this has nurtured a very strong work ethic in me.
-I am never satisfied with the good enough mentality; I go all-out and do not like to take “no” or “that’s impossible” as an answer.
+I’m never satisfied with the good enough mentality; I go all-out and do not like to take “no” or “that’s impossible” as an answer.
 I am continually searching for things that I can do to make myself a more valuable person to those around me.
-I am often on the lookout for ways to improve myself and reaching for a bigger goal than the previous one.
-I have a very goal-oriented mindset and will find a way to achieve the task is put in front of me.
+I’m often on the lookout for ways to improve myself and reaching for a bigger goal than the previous one.
+My mindset is goal-oriented and I’ll find a way to achieve the task is put in front of me.

 3. Time Management

 Time management has always played a significant role in my life, as I was homeschooled from fourth grade until graduation.
-On top of the regular high school struggles a teenager deals with, I danced quite a lot and for my last two years, I was dancing 30+ hours a week at the Kansas City Ballet.
-This very hectic intense schedule made finding time for school particularly difficult, with some days my only time being on our lunch break.
+On top of the regular high school struggles a teenager deals with, I danced quite a lot and for my last two years.
+I was dancing 30+ hours a week at the Kansas City Ballet.
+This hectic schedule made finding time for school particularly difficult.
+With some days my only time being on our lunch break.

-Through this, I almost immediately had to learn how to manage my time well and keep myself accountable so I would not fall behind.
-To my surprise, the opposite happened, and thanks to my work ethic I unintentionally ended up graduating a year and a half early and had the opportunity to go to community college for the spring semester of 2019!
-During this time I was still dancing so it only added to the busy schedule but I wouldn’t have had it any other way.
-I packed as much schoolwork as possible into those lunch breaks or hours here and there between rehearsals, and I don’t think my professors were aware of what my schedule looked like.
+Through this, I learned how to manage my time well and keep myself accountable so I wouldn’t fall behind.
+The opposite happened, and thanks to my work ethic I unintentionally ended up graduating a year and a half early.
+So I had the opportunity to go to community college for the spring semester of 2019!
+I was still dancing so it only added to the busy schedule.
+During this time I’d do as much schoolwork as possible into lunch breaks and between rehearsals.
+I don’t think my professors were aware of what my schedule looked like.
 I was thrilled to see how far I had come from struggling with the first year of homeschooling and can’t wait to see how much further I can go now.